npedder/AICloudSecurityDocker/README.md

 docker compose up
 ```

+## Usage
+Connect to the web gui using localhost:3000

 ## Warning:
 Proper ftp over tls has not yet been configured, so files sent over ftp are in unencrypted clear text.